J.P. Crawford Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Civale will take the mound to start for the Guardians, his first this season.
+- Quantrill will start for the Guardians, his first of the season.

-- The 27-year-old righty started and threw a third of an inning when he last appeared Tuesday, Oct.
-18 against the New York Yankees.
+- The 28-year-old right-hander started and threw five innings in his last appearance on Sunday, Oct.
+16 against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.